emammendes/mittagleffler/README.md

 The original fortran code is provided by Davide Verotta.
 I have simply modified and updated to accommodate the free form of Fortran 90, to deal with complex numbers and to be part of a R-package.
 I thank Davide for allowing me to make the code publicly available.

-The original fortran code is based on a Matlab function developed by Igor Podlubny and Martin Kacena.
+The original fortran code is based on a Matlab function developed by Igor Podlubny and Martin Kacena which was a slightly modified version of Luchko's Mathematica-code and uses the algorithms presented in the paper Computation of the Mittag-Leffler function and its derivatives.
+Fract.
+Calc.
+Appl.
+Anal.
+5(2002), 491-518 by  R.Gorenflo,  J.Loutchko, and Yu.
+Luchko